Orthokeratology Treatment from Your Eye Doctor

 Youngsters not yet old enough for laser surgery are often good Ortho-K candidates.
 So are other patients with conditions such as dry eyes that preclude refractive surgery and those who play contact sports or work in dusty areas that bother contact lens wearers.

-Schedule an Appointment with Our Eye Doctor in Lumberton
+Schedule an Appointment with Your Eye Doctors in Lumberton and Benson

 Our EyeWorks Vision Center has three optometrists to serve you, whether you wish to explore overnight contact lenses or have other vision needs.
-Call us to today at (919) 894-2001 to schedule an appointment with our eye doctor in Lumberton.
+Call our Lumberton office today at 910-738-6464 or our Benson office at 919-894-2001 to schedule an appointment with our eye doctors.
 We want to help make your future become a lot clearer.